-- Christy presents temperatures from one layer of the atmosphere (the lower tropopause and/or the upper troposphere) as if they were temperatures from a different layer of the atmosphere (the stratosphere).
+- Christy presents temperatures from one layer of the atmosphere (the troposphere) as if they were temperatures from a different, higher layer of the atmosphere (the stratosphere).
 This allowed Christy to avoid addressing stratospheric cooling.
 Stratospheric cooling is one of the hallmarks of CO2-induced global warming; solar-induced global warming would not cause this cooling, as stated in a source that Christy himself co-authored.
-Stratospheric cooling is therefore inconvenient for Christy's position, since Christy hopes to attribute much of the recent global warming to the Sun.
-This may explain why Christy obscured the presence of stratospheric cooling, even though Christy knew that the stratosphere cooled.
-So Christy takes tropospheric warming and misrepresents it as being stratospheric warming, when he knows the stratosphere actually cooled (for more on this, see sections 2.1 and 2.2 of "Myth: The Sun Caused Recent Global warming and the Tropical Stratosphere Warmed").
+Stratospheric cooling is therefore inconvenient for Christy's position, since Christy hopes to attribute much of the recent global warming to the Sun, not CO2.
+This may explain why Christy obscures the presence of stratospheric cooling, even though Christy knows that the stratosphere cooled.
+So Christy takes tropospheric warming and misrepresents it as being stratospheric warming, when he knows the stratosphere actually cooled (for more on this, see sections 2.1 and 2.2 of "Myth: The Sun Caused Recent Global Warming and the Tropical Stratosphere Warmed").

-- When Christy claims that the tropical stratosphere warmed, Christy contradicts his co-authored research.
-And when Christy conflates the tropical stratosphere with the tropical lower tropopause (and/or the tropical upper troposphere), Christy blatantly contradicts his previous statements he cited to Congress (for more on this, see "Myth: The Sun Caused Recent Global Warming and the Tropical Stratosphere Warmed").
+- When Christy claims that the stratosphere warmed, Christy contradicts his co-authored research and his political testimony.
+And when Christy conflates the stratosphere with the troposphere, Christy blatantly contradicts his previous statements he cited to Congress (for more on this, see section 2.2 of "Myth: The Sun Caused Recent Global Warming and the Tropical Stratosphere Warmed").